 Route 1 begins with Understanding global development (DD870) which critically interrogates global approaches to contemporary development and sets these in the context of the evolution of development thinking and practice.
-It focuses on the Sustainable Development Goals and introduces a range of key development challenges, including environmental sustainability, socio-economic security, global migration, the impact of technological innovation, and the changing politics of development.

 You should note that the University’s unique study rule applies to this qualification.
 This means that you must include at least 60 credits from OU modules that have not been counted in any other OU qualification that has previously been awarded to you.